 Here’s the big difference: residential mortgages focus on you and your personal income.
 Commercial mortgages focus on the property itself.

-When you apply for a residential mortgage, the bank looks at your income, your debts, and calculates your debt ratios.
+When you apply for a residential mortgage, the bank looks at your income, your debts, and calculates your debt ratios and qualification limits.
 If those numbers don’t work, you’re stuck.

 But with commercial financing, lenders care way more about the property’s numbers.
 Can the building generate enough rental income to cover its costs?
 That’s what matters most.

-This is similar to how investment property financing works in the US.
+This is similar to how DSCR Loans for Foreign Nationals: US Real Estate Guide.
 The property needs to stand on its own.

 Who Should Look at Commercial Mortgages?